perseids-project/squish/README.md

 	git clone https://github.com/caesarfeta/sqUIsh sqUIsh

-Or if you use git submodules...
+Or if you know how to use git submodules.

 	git submodule add https://github.com/caesarfeta/sqUIsh sqUIsh